nicolasbrunner/articles/mountainbike/plasticwheels.md

 ![Schwalbe Magic Mary Radial and Albert Radial](/assets/schwalberadial/777A9312-48B7-4BC6-B37A-4798BA93383A_1_201_a.heic) Words/Still Photos: **Nicolas Brunner** / Action Photos: **Nicolas Brunner (self-shot)**

-Ever since I got a kid, I start to grow an aversion against anything plastic.
+Ever since I got a kid, I started to grow an aversion against anything plastic.
 See, every time we go to the toy library ("Ludothek" is the very nice german word for it) he is magically drawn to those shiny plastic toys and ignores the "beautiful" wooden toys I would like him to choose.
 Now, this is fine and I don't try to influence him.
-Still, the old man inside me grumbles at the toy industry, because those plastic toys will eventually break and end up as food for our maritime friends.
+Still, the old man inside me grumbles at the toy industry.
+Those plastic toys will eventually break and end up as food for our maritime friends.
 And yes, of course LEGO is an exception.

 Speaking of the toy industry, this raises a dilemna I face for the adult toys we all love so much.